Tzunami/go-earthdollar/README.md

 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our gitter channel](https://gitter.im/ethereumproject/go-ethereum) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you'd like to contribute to go-earthdollar, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you wish to submit more complex changes though, please check up with the core devs first on [our gitter channel](https://gitter.im/ethereumproject/go-earthdollar) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.